Estimate Time6 min

 For those caring for themselves who want to set up protections before anything bad happens, you can monitor your financial accounts by setting up alerts offered by financial institutions or a service like Eversafe, and sign up for the National Do Not Call Registry to try to reduce scam calls.
 The IRS and AARP also maintain robust scam-alert resources.

-Even if you don't have immediate family to look out for you, you can still designate a trusted contact person to help manage your affairs and look out for you.
+Even if you don't have immediate family to look out for you, you can still designate a trusted contact person to help manage your affairs and protect your interests.
 You can name that person to your financial accounts, and they will be alerted if your financial institution notices anything amiss in your transactions.
-They would not have to have any authority on the account and would not be able to transact; they would just be a safeguard, overseeing account activity.
+They would not have to have any authority on the account and would not be able to transact.
+They would just be a safeguard, overseeing account activity.
 The person you name does not have to be a family member, either.
 It could be a friend, a financial professional, or an attorney.

 Know yourself

 To protect your wealth from scams and fraud, it's critical to have a plan in place before anything bad happens.
-Doing that, however, means being honest with yourself.
-Are you the kind of person who always gives whatever your children ask for, even if it starts to dig into your nest egg in a way that impacts your retirement plans?
+Doing that means being honest with yourself.
+Are you the kind of person who always gives your children whatever they ask for, even if it starts to impact your retirement plans?

-If you can't be sure you can say no to yourself or others when it comes to money, you may want to put some protections in place to wall yourself off from making bad decisions with your money.
+If you can't be sure you can say "no" to yourself or others when it comes to money, you may want to put some protections in place to keep from making bad decisions with your money.

 Wyble had a client who asked how he could make it more difficult for himself to give money to his son, who had a gambling problem.
 No matter how the client tried to provide money to his grandchildren—putting it a 529 college savings plan or giving it to his daughter-in-law directly—it ended up lost.
 The client ended up using trust structures to protect the assets.

 "Best case scenario is when you are aware of your own susceptibility," says Wyble.
 One option to consider to keep your assets safe is to consolidate your accounts in one place, which will make it easier for you to keep track of everything as you age.
-This also makes use of the ability of your financial advisor to keep an eye on your accounts and recognize whether anything is amiss.
+This also helps your financial advisor keep an eye on your accounts and recognize whether anything is amiss.

 Know your family

-Beyond having a trusted contact, you will want to have a properly executed power of attorney so that somebody (or several different people) can handle your affairs in case you become incapacitated.
+Beyond having a trusted contact, consider having a properly executed power of attorney so that somebody (or several different people) can handle your affairs in case you become incapacitated.
 Every adult needs this, but it becomes even more important as you age.

 When you are trying to figure out how to manage this process, family mapping can be a useful exercise in the financial planning process.
 This is an interactive experience that allows you to see a visual snapshot of money and relationships that can help drive family harmony.